 History of Methamphetamine

-Despite knowledge of its’ addictive properties, methamphetamine was marketed as a weight loss aid and as “pep pills”.
-During the 1960’s, doctors in San Francisco drug clinics were utilizing meth injections as a treatment for heroin addiction.
-During the 1980’s and 1990’s, meth use became more widespread as different methods of manufacturing the drug were created.
+Despite knowledge of it’s addictive properties, methamphetamine was marketed as a weight loss aid and as “pep pills”.
+Easily available, it was used as a non-medical stimulant by college students, truck drivers and athletes.
+Nonetheless, abuse of the drug spread.
+During the 1960’s, doctors in San Francisco drug clinics utilized meth injections as a treatment for heroin addiction.
+In the 1980’s and 1990’s, meth use became more widespread as different methods of manufacturing the drug were created.
 Meth use reached epidemic proportions during this time in the Midwest as well as the southwestern and western United States.

 The Scope of Meth Use In The United States

 According to data complied in the 2012 National Survey on Drug Use and Health, approximately 1.2 million people had reported using methamphetamine in that year, and 440,000 had reported using it in the month the survey was taken.
 Additionally, methamphetamine accounted for about 103,000 ER visits in 2011 and was the fourth most mentioned illicit drug in emergency room visits following cocaine, marijuana, and heroin.
 While these numbers had shown a decline from previous years, meth use and production currently still causes significant health and law enforcement problems in states such as Iowa, Missouri, Illinois and Oklahoma.